Functional walk-in pantry ideas to help you design the kitchen of your dreams.

 - Use a variety of storage

-Jars and Containers
+Jars and Container Options

 The gallon glass jars are great for food storage and dry goods.
 I opted to use these for holding sugar, flour, beans, rice and even my husband's protein powder.